Sound Technology Education Requirements and Career Information

 Formal training typically isn't required for an entry-level position as a sound engineer, although a high school diploma and experience with audio/visual equipment (such as in a school's AV club) is highly recommended.
 Audio engineering programs are offered at the associate's and bachelor's levels.
 Those interested in careers in films, radio or television broadcasting or music may complete specialized concentrations in those areas as part of their educations.
 Sound engineers can obtain voluntary certification through the Society of Broadcast Engineers.
 Because of continually changing technology, sound engineers may need to complete continuing education or on-the-job training throughout their careers.

-According to the US Bureau of Labor Statistics, sound engineering technicians can expect a ten percent employment increase from 2010 to 2020, which is about as fast as the average for all occupations.
-Growth is contributed to schools, businesses and radio and TV stations wanting new equipment in order to upgrade their video and audio capabilities.
-The most growth will be in the area of digital audio technology.
-According to the BLS, the average yearly salary for sound engineering technicians was $47,080 in May 2010.
+According to the US Bureau of Labor Statistics, sound engineering technicians can expect a 1% employment increase from 2012 to 2022, which is slower than the average for all occupations.
+The most growth will be in the area of digital audio technology, but these positions will be highly competitive.
+According to the BLS, the average yearly salary for sound engineering technicians was $46,480 in May 2013.

 Sound editors work in the film and television industries to choose and produce the music and sound effects for motion picture or television productions.
 They also edit and manipulate dialogue and background sound in order to create or enhance the mood of a film or television show.
 Some sound editors become film librarians, who are the people responsible for organizing and cataloging sound files and selecting footage for editors.